Rayyan-mohammed/expense-pro/README.md

 Built for low digital literacy and low bandwidth users.

-## 2️⃣ Why AWS (and which AWS services you’ll use)
+## 2️⃣ Why AWS (and which AWS services we’ll use)

-This hackathon expects AWS usage, and this project fits AWS perfectly.
+This hackathon expects AWS usage,

 ### Core AWS Services